Cameron Blevins

 B.A., History, Pomona College, 2004-2008

-Cameron Blevins is an Associate Professor, Clinical Teaching Track in the History Department at the University of Colorado Denver, where he teaches courses in US History and digital humanities.
-He is also part of the Digital Studies Certificate, an initiative to help students develop computational skills while critically exploring the relationship between those technologies and wider society.
+Cameron Blevins is Associate Teaching Professor in the History Department and Director of Digital Initiatives for the College of Liberal Arts and Sciences, where he teaches courses in US History and digital humanities.
+He also administers the Digital Studies Certificate, an initiative to help students develop computational skills while critically exploring the relationship between those technologies and wider society.

-Cameron's historical research focuses on the nineteenth-century U.S., the western United States, and the American state.
-His forthcoming book, Paper Trails: The US Post and the Making of the American West (Oxford University Press, 2021), uses digital mapping to uncover the full reach of the nineteenth-century postal network and the ways it shaped the western United States.
+Cameron's book, Paper Trails: The US Post and the Making of the American West (Oxford University Press, 2021), uses digital mapping to uncover the full reach of the nineteenth-century postal network and the ways it shaped the western United States.
 A leader in the field of spatial history and digital history, Cameron explores the application of computational methods such as Geographic Information Systems (GIS), data visualization, and text mining to the process of researching and teaching history.
-Cameron's work has appeared in the Journal of American History, Modern American History, and Digital Humanities Quarterly
+Cameron's work has appeared in the Journal of American History, Pacific Historical Review, Modern American History, and Digital Humanities Quarterly

 Paper Trails: The US Post and the Making of the American West (New York: Oxford University Press, 2021).